filed under: maintenance best practices

 Learn how to use this trail maintenance template to derive accurate costs.

-by Tom Sexton, Director, Rails-to-Trails Conservancy (RTC), Ron Steffey, Owner, Steffey Trail Connections, Henry Stroud, Principal Planner / Trail Program Manager, Montgomery County Planning Commission
+by Tom Sexton, Director, Rails to Trails Conservancy, Ron Steffey, Owner, Steffey Trail Connections, Henry Stroud, Principal Planner / Trail Program Manager, Montgomery County Planning Commission

 Perceived shared-use trail maintenance costs can derail a project from the start.
 Also, trail managers struggle to come up with funding sources.
 However, it's surprising given this need and the number of open trails, that the true costs are not well understood or documented in order to address these two needs.